riceissa/dlw-tutorial-post/post.md

 ## Donor page

 Each donor tracked by DLW has a donor page.
+Donor pages have the path starting with `/donor.php`.
 An example is the [donor page for the Open Philanthropy Project](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy+Project).